-A Northern Illinois University professor contributed to a docuseries that is available now available on PBS.
+A Northern Illinois University professor contributed to a docuseries that is now available on PBS.

 Wesley Swingley is a microbiologist and NIU professor.
-He said he didn’t have a hand in the Antarctica part of the series, but he used funding that he received to help with the part about prairies.
+He said he was not involved in the Antarctica portion of the series, but he used grant funding to help support the segment about prairies.

 "I earned funding through a supplement to the National Science Foundation," he said.
 "And then I also acquired funding through NIU, just through flipping over couch cushions and finding money wherever I could to get enough funding to do the film."